 - We can easily switch the active version of Python on our machine via a convenient CLI.

-We're going to walk through how to install the latest version of Python alongside Ubuntu's system Python versions safely and (relatively) easily.
+We will walk through how to install the latest version of Python alongside Ubuntu's system Python versions safely and (relatively) easily.

 Python via Deadsnakes

 Deadsnakes PPA is an actively maintained repository of Python distributions available to Ubuntu.
-Deadsnakes carries the burden of hosting versions of Python that have been tried and tested to work on Ubuntu, (their Github organization is essentially a collection of Ubuntu-friendly Python versions).
+Deadsnakes carries the burden of hosting versions of Python that have been tried and tested to work on Ubuntu (their Github organization is essentially a collection of Ubuntu-friendly Python versions).

 By adding the Deadsnakes PPA, we're making these Python versions visible to our Ubuntu machines: